IceWizard7/untis/docs/timetable.md

 - `filter_hours_by_personal(name: str) -> None`
 (Requires setting up `personal_timetable_entries` in `config`, also see the [Configuration Guide](configuration.md))

-Note that most of these functions return None.
-These modify the `TimeTable` object in-place, similarly to how `list.append()`modifies the `list` Object in-place.
+> Note: Most of these functions return None.
+They modify the `TimeTable` object in-place, similarly to how `list.append()`modifies the `list` Object in-place.

 ### 2.2 Converting to HTML